Foot and Leg Vein Removal

-Pregnancy and Leg Vein Treatment
+Pregnancy and Leg Veins

-Cost of Leg and Foot Vein Treatment and Insurance Coverage
+Cost of Treatment and Insurance Coverage

-The cost of leg vein treatment will depend on the nature of your problematic veins and their number.
+The cost of treatment of leg veins will depend on the nature of your problematic veins and their number.
 Spider vein treatment cost will be determined by the time the doctor devotes to eliminating these veins.
-The cost of varicose vein removal on the other hand, varies depending on the complexity of the work needed and the number of veins that have to be eliminated.
-Three quarters of the fee paid for Ultrasound test is reimbursed once patients receive varicose vein treatment.
+The cost of varicose vein removal, on the other hand, varies with the complexity of the work and the number of veins that have to be eliminated.
+Three-quarters of the fee paid for Ultrasound tests is reimbursed once patients receive varicose vein treatment.